AOA LOGO

 Maybe it’s not the screens, it’s what you do with the screens.
 Maybe it’s not the books, it’s the books you read.
 Maybe it’s not the toys, it’s the type of toys and how you use them.
 Maybe it’s not the robots, it’s the type of robots and how you use them.
-All these things, if used safely and made honorably, can be beneficial right now if needed.
+All these things, if used safely and made honorably, can be beneficial right now if used.

 Fun/Educational Robots